The BWR is a power reactor; that is, it is designed to generate electrical power.

-The most important feature of the boiling water reactor (BWR) is the use of pressurized water as a neutron moderator and as a core coolant.
+The most important feature of the Boiling Water Reactor (BWR) is that it uses light water (ordinary water) as a neutron moderator and a core coolant.
 Unlike the pressurized water reactor (PWR), it does not have a steam generator.

-By not having to withstand such high pressures, this type of reactor does not need such a robust housing.
+As it does not have to withstand such high pressures, this type of reactor does not need such a robust casing.

 The boiling water reactor does not use steam generators or pressure compensators.

-Lower operating temperatures, even in the fuel rods.
+It requires lower operating temperatures, even at fuel rods.

-Due to the rejection of neutron absorption in boron and slightly weaker moderation of neutrons (due to vapor), the operating time of plutonium in a reactor of this type will be longer than in the PWR and the proportion of uranium -238 used will also be greater.
+Due to the rejection of neutron absorption in boron and a slightly weaker neutron moderation (due to steam), the operating time of plutonium in such a reactor will be longer than in PWR.

-Impossibility of recharging nuclear fuel without stopping the nuclear reactor.
+It is not possible to recharging nuclear fuel without stopping the atomic reactor.

-A reactor vessel about 2 times more in volume than a comparable power PWR is needed.
+You need a reactor vessel of about two times more in volume than a PWR of comparable power.

-Although designed for lower pressure, it is more difficult to manufacture and transport.
+Although designed for lower pressure, it is more challenging to manufacture and transport.

-Turbine contamination with water activation products: N-17 with short life and traces of tritium.
-This complicates maintenance work a lot.
-In addition, the traps must be configured to extract radioactive corrosion products from the steam loops.
+Turbine contamination with water activation products: short-lived N-17 and traces of tritium.
+It complicates maintenance work quite a bit.

 Once the control bars have fully entered, the reaction is stopped.
 However, nuclear fuel continues to emit heat.
 It means that after the reactor is shut down, you have to keep pumping coolant for one to three years to be safe.